Sayinore/ComputerCraft-Miner/README.md

 #Notice
 Your ComputerCraft mod version must be over v1.64.
-Make sure that your turtles has fuels.
+Make sure that your turtle has fuels and a wireless modem.
+Make sure there are 4 GPS servers at least. ([How to build a GPS cluster?][1])

 #Useage
 ##Miner